 If you're planning a trip to Canada, you are in for a treat!
 We at Canada Travel Guide know that travelers worry about their accommodations where they are going.
 Take advantage of our knowledge to help make your stay in the country as comfortable as possible.
 You should know that most travelers to Canada look at the wide variety of motels, hostels, inns, cabins and lodges that are available for them wherever they want to visit.
-The more budget-conscious travelers and those who have family or friends accompanying them usually choose to rent apartments, rooms, houses/cottages, or timeshares in Canada.
+The more budget-conscious travelers and those who have family or friends accompanying them usually choose to rent apartments, rooms, houses/cottages.
 Tourists who can afford more luxurious accommodations opt for reserving villas, condominiums, or hotel suites.

 Don't be surprised to find a wide variation in the prices for Canadian accommodations, usually depending on its location and the time of the year.
 Tourists do visit Canada all year round but yes, summer is a popular time of the year when tourists come and people can enjoy the outdoors more.
 During this time, expect the prices for accommodations to rise.
 You should know that in northern provinces, summer starts in mid-June and ends in mid-September.
 In southern provinces, tourists may want to come earlier, like late May to early September.
 Many tourist attractions close during the Canadian winter, with many visitors sticking to the ski resorts and winter carnivals in various cities.